Fred Potts: Life

 Potts was born and raised on Edgehill Street in the Katesgrove area of Reading.
-He first came to public notice in 1913, when he saved five-year-old boy, Charles Rex, from drowning in the River Thames (Rex lived to the age of 87.)
+On leaving school in 1907, he became a Fitter at Pulsometer Engineering Co Ltd, then on Oxford Road, where he worked for 7 years.
+At University College Reading, a predecessor of Reading University, he studied machine construction, maths and mechanics.
+He enlisted in the Berkshire Yeomanry in June 1908.
+Potts first came to public notice in 1913, when he saved five-year-old boy, Charles Rex, from drowning in the River Thames.

+When WWI was declared he was mobilised and sailed with his unit in April 1915 to Egypt.

 In 1915, Potts was 22 years old, and a private in the 1/1st Berkshire Yeomanry of the British Army.
 During the Gallipoli Campaign of the First World War, he performed the following deed, for which he was awarded the Victoria Cross.

 On 21 August 1915 in the attack on Hill 70, Potts (although wounded in the thigh) remained for over 48 hours under the Turkish trenches with Arthur Andrews, another private from his regiment who was severely wounded and unable to move.
 (Andrews also came from Reading.)
 Potts finally fixed a shovel to the equipment of his wounded comrade and, using this as a sledge, dragged the man back over 600 yd to safety, being under fire all the way.
 He became known as "the hero with the shovel".
-He was feted on his return from Gallipoli.

-After the war, during which he eventually achieved the rank of lance-corporal, he kept a tailor's shop in his home town.
-He was a Mason and in 1934 was Master of the Aldermaston Lodge.
+The award of the VC was announced in the London Gazette on 1st October 1915.
+His employers sent him a telegram of congratulations to him in the Orchard Convalescent Hospital in Dartford where he was recovering from his injuries.
+His VC was presented to him by King George V in December 1915.
+His heroism became a moment of celebration for the whole town.